thatherahere/LC-WebLeadsNotificationUtility/README.md

 ## Explore the application
 1. In App Launcher, select the Sales app.
 2. At bottom in Utility bar you will see "Web Leads".
-4. Go To [https://sampleweblead-developer-edition.gus.force.com](https://sampleweblead-developer-edition.gus.force.com), enter your scratch org Id (Copied above.
-Don't worry, I never save it), complete all required fields and Submit the form.
+4. Go To [https://sampleweblead-developer-edition.gus.force.com](https://sampleweblead-developer-edition.gus.force.com), enter your scratch org Id, complete all required fields and Submit the form.
 5. On submit, User will receive notifiction about the new lead.

+- Notes:
+    1.  [https://sampleweblead-developer-edition.gus.force.com](https://sampleweblead-developer-edition.gus.force.com) is a Web to Lead form hosted on a public site in my developer org.
+This form never save your organization id.
+It request the organization just to redirect lead to your org.
-- Note: If you are testing with a Developer org, set "Testing with Scratch Org Or Sandbox?" to "No" to receive web to leads.
+    1. If you are testing with a Developer org, set "Testing with Scratch Org Or Sandbox?" to "No" to receive web to leads.

 ## Features
 1. Platform Events